Q I hold a 6-pack license and take out paid fishing parties three times a year. Do I need to be in a random program?

 Q Why is APCA’s program so reasonably priced?

-A At $75, APCA shows a small profit at the end of the year.
+A At $90 for new members and $80 for renewing/existing members, APCA shows a small profit at the end of the year.
 As a service organization without the need to show a huge profit we are able to pass the savings of quantity testing on to the mariner.

 Q Does the requirement for an EAP mean that I must continue to employ and pay for rehabilitation of a crew member who abuses drugs?